Teodor Gotszalk

-Teodor Paweł Gotszalk is a Polish scientist who is head of Department of Nanometrology at Wrocław University of Science and Technology.
-Corresponding member of Polish Academy of Sciences since 2022.
-Teodor Gotszalk works in the area of nanotechnology and nanometrology, particularly scanning probe microscopy (SPM), scanning electron microscopy (SEM) and focused ion beam (FIB) techniques, and using microelectromechanical systems (MEMS).
+Teodor Paweł Gotszalk (20 June 1966 – 21 November 2025) was a Polish scientist who was head of Department of Nanometrology at Wrocław University of Science and Technology.
+He was also a corresponding member of Polish Academy of Sciences from 2022.
+Teodor Gotszalk worked in the area of nanotechnology and nanometrology, particularly scanning probe microscopy (SPM), scanning electron microscopy (SEM) and focused ion beam (FIB) techniques, and using microelectromechanical systems (MEMS).

 Career

-Teodor Gotszalk has been a Head of Department of Nanometrology at the Wrocław University of Science and Technology's Faculty of Microsystem Electronics and Photonics since 2006.
-Since then, he has been chairing the first Polish team focused on comprehensive metrology of micro- and nanostructures.
-The studies combine scanning probe microscopy, scanning electron microscopy and focused ion beam (SPM, SEM and FIB) techniques together with measurements of electrical, thermal, diffractive and optical properties of the structures.
+Gotszalk was a Head of Department of Nanometrology at the Wrocław University of Science and Technology's Faculty of Microsystem Electronics and Photonics from 2006.
+After then, he chaired the first Polish team focused on comprehensive metrology of micro- and nanostructures.
+The studies combined scanning probe microscopy, scanning electron microscopy and focused ion beam (SPM, SEM and FIB) techniques together with measurements of electrical, thermal, diffractive and optical properties of the structures.

-Teodor Gotszalk has been a Corresponding member of the Polish Academy of Sciences since 2022.
+He was a corresponding member of the Polish Academy of Sciences from 2022.

-Private life
+Personal life and death

-Son of Krystyna and Ryszard Gotszalk.
-Husband of Magdalena Cisek-Gotszalk, father of Anna Kotowska.
+Gotszalk was the son of Krystyna and Ryszard Gotszalk.
+He was married to Magdalena Cisek-Gotszalk, and was the father of Anna Kotowska.
 His niece is Marta Leśniak, former professional tennis player.

+Teodor Gotszalk died on 21 November 2025, at the age of 59.